Manuel Almunia: Watford

 In July 2012, aged 35, Almunia signed a one-year contract with Championship's Watford, replacing Scott Loach who had moved to Ipswich Town.
 He played his first game on 11 August in a League Cup tie at home to Wycombe Wanderers, and kept a clean sheet.

 Having appeared in all thirty four of Watford's league games, Almunia injured his hamstring against Derby County on 23 February 2013.
 He missed the next six contests as youngster Jonathan Bond deputised in his absence, returning in a 0–0 home draw against Cardiff City on 6 April 2013.

 On 12 May 2013, in the play-off semi-final second leg at home to Leicester City, Almunia made a double save from Anthony Knockaert's penalty in injury time, with Watford leading 2–1 but still level on aggregate.
-Watford counter-attacked from the resulting saves and Troy Deeney's goal to put his team in the decisive match against Crystal Palace, where a Kevin Phillips penalty in extra time resulted in a 0–1 loss.
+Watford counter-attacked from the resulting saves and Troy Deeney's goal to put his team in the decisive match against Crystal Palace, where a Kevin Phillips penalty in extra time resulted in a 1–0 loss.

 Watford announced that Almunia had signed a new twelve-month deal on 5 July 2013, to keep him at the club for one further season.
 Manager Gianfranco Zola commented: "His experience and influence are so important for us and the impact he had at Watford last season was magnificent."
-He left in June of the following year, as his link expired.
+He left in June of the following year, as his contract expired.

 Almunia retired on 28 August 2014 on medical advice, after a rare heart condition was picked up during a medical with Serie A side Cagliari Calcio.
 In 2016, he was appointed to the role of goalkeeping coach at UAE Pro League club Al Jazira Club.